Arctocephalus australis [South American Fur Seal]

 × Otaria flavescens [South American Sea-Lion] NHR.
 CON: southern South America.
 Copulations have been observed in the wild.
 Miller et al. (1996, p.
 472) says most of the participating females died, "but some survived so that they could have produced hybrid offspring.
 In addition, several probable hybrids were noted.
 At Cabo Polonio, a likely hybrid between Otaria and A. australis was captured and handled by F. Machado, a sealer of 50 years' experience."
 The animal was a juvenile male with a coat like a fur seal's, but a sea-lion's head.

-Note: Hunting let to the extirpation of seals on Macquarie Island, but they are now returning.
+Note: Hunting led to the extirpation of seals on Macquarie Island, but they are now returning.
 Most breeding animals are A. gazella or A. tropicalis.
-These, and A. forsteri, occur in the same area, where matings between them are common (Goldsworthy et al. 1999; Page et al. 2001).
+These, and A. forsteri, occur in the same area, where mixed mating between them is common (Goldsworthy et al. 1999; Page et al. 2001).

 Arctocephalus forsteri [New Zealand Fur Seal]

 × Arctocephalus gazella (♀) [Antarctic Fur Seal] ONHR(southwestern Pacific).
 CON: southeastern Australia.
 Also, although most hybrids on Macquarie Island are A. gazella × A. tropicalis, hybrids of this type do occur there.
 Brunner reported six variably intermediate skulls (from probable hybrids).
 Brunner 1998; Goldworthy 1999; Goldworthy et al. 1998, 1999 (p.
 263); Page et al. 2001, 2002; Shaughnessy et al. 1998.

 × Arctocephalus tropicalis (♀) [Subantarctic Fur Seal] ONHR (MacQuarie Island).
 Gales et al. 1992 (p.
 135); Goldworthy 1999; Shaughnessy 1992.